mobeets/neural-redundancy-elife2018/README.md

 >> fitAndPlotAll
 ```

 By default, all figures will be written to `data/plots/example`.
 Note that in the paper, Figures 5 and 6 (and corresponding supplemental figures) are based on data from 42 experiments.
-We provide the code here to illustrate our analyses, and to facilitate those who wish to apply the same analyses to their own experiments.
+We provide the code and example session here to illustrate our analyses, and to facilitate those who wish to apply the same analyses to their own experiments.

 ## Requirements